 - “When you write your own life, then no matter what happens, you have played the game that way natural for you to play.”

 3 – Knowing Yourself

-- “Know thyself, then, means separating who you are and who you want to be from what the world thinks you are and wants you to be.”
+- “self-aware, then, means separating who you are and who you want to be from what the world thinks you are and wants you to be.”

 - “…if you go on doing what you’ve always done, you’ll go on getting what you’ve always got – which may be less than you want or deserve.”